 Lastly, this passage states the reason why every believer needs to deal quickly with righteous or unrighteous anger.
 The word for opportunity is topos.
-It is the same word we use for topography and means “location or place.”
-If we fail to deal quickly with anger, we allow Satan the opportunity to gain a foothold, location or place within us and the body of believers.
-This is not to suggest that Satan can indwell a believer; I do not think Scripture ever teaches that.
+We use this same word for topography, which means “location or place.”
+If we fail to deal quickly with anger, we allow Satan the opportunity to gain a foothold, a location or a place within us and the body of believers.
+This is not to suggest that Satan can indwell a believer; I do not think Scripture ever teaches that possibility.
 “Do not give the devil a chance to exert his influence”10 is a good understanding of the meaning of this passage.

 Believers are in a spiritual battle.
-One of the greatest God-given weapons that Christians possess to defeat the whims of the devil and build God’s Kingdom is the corporate unity of the body of Christ.
-This unity amongst believers, while often overlooked and unmeasured, is a significant, formidable force, which God intends for His ambassadors to utilize in order to achieve His purposes.
+One of the greatest God-given weapons that Christians possess to defeat the whims of the Devil and build God’s kingdom is the corporate unity of the body of Christ.
+This unity amongst believers, while often overlooked and unmeasured, is a significant, formidable force, which God intends for His ambassadors to utilize to achieve His purposes.
 States Jesus in this regard in a conversation with Father God in John 17:23:

 “I in them and You in Me, that they may be perfected in unity, so that the world may know that You sent Me, and loved them, even as You have loved Me.”

-Jesus says that the reason for unity is so that the world may know.
+Jesus says the reason for unity is so that the world may know.
 Know what?
 That God the Father sent Jesus the Son to be their Savior!
 This is the best means for effectively evangelizing the lost in our nation’s capital!
 And Satan knows it!
-Accordingly, it is his plan to attack and destroy the unity of the body of Christ— in order to hinder and disrupt the corporate witness on the Hill that Jesus is the Savior—so that the world will not know!
+Accordingly, his plan is to attack and destroy the unity of the body of Christ—to hinder and disrupt the corporate witness on the Hill that Jesus is the Savior—so that the world will not know!

 So how does Satan go about unplugging God’s grand design and circuitry?
-Bad anger in the believer is a regular avenue and antic that he attempts to exploit— and often does successfully— so as to disrupt the unity of believers and short circuit the power of our corporate evangelistic effort.
-Bad anger is the way in which Satan gains opportunity, a place in our midst (but not in us), if we are not careful.
+Bad anger in the believer is a regular avenue and antic that he attempts to exploit—often successfully—to disrupt the unity of believers and short circuit the power of our corporate evangelistic effort.
+Bad anger is the way in which Satan gains opportunity, a place in our midst (but not in us) if we are not careful.
 Therefore, be vigilant to put off unrighteous anger and put on righteous anger.

-Could this be what Paul meant at the end of his ministry when he says, I have fought the good fight (2 Timothy 4:7) versus in any way being involved in incestuous infighting— filled with bad anger toward other brothers and sisters in Christ?
-Fighting for righteousness, possessing a righteous anger versus a bad kind of anger is not only good for your own spiritual well-being and outlook, but it effectuates the fitness and ensuing power of the corporate body of Christ here on the mission field of our nation’s capital.
+Could this be what Paul meant at the end of his ministry when he said, I have fought the good fight… (2 Timothy 4:7) versus in any way being involved in incestuous infighting— filled with bad anger toward other brothers and sisters in Christ?
+Fighting for righteousness, possessing a righteous anger versus a bad kind of anger, is not only good for your own spiritual wellbeing and outlook, but it effectuates the fitness and ensuing power of the corporate body of Christ here on the mission field of our nation’s capital.